herochenling/AIP-Ass3-RoomHunter/README.md

    `x => x + x`
   `(x,y) => x + y`
   `<T>(x: T, y: T) => x === y`
-- Always surround loop and conditional bodies with curly braces.
+- Surround loop and conditional bodies with curly braces.
+If contional body only have single statement and it goes in one line, then it ok to without braces, eg. `if (true) return x;` is accepted;
 - Open curly braces always go on the same line as whatever necessitates them.
 - Parenthesized constructs should have no surrounding whitespace.
 - A single space follows commas, colons, and semicolons in those constructs.
 For example:
    `for (var i = 0, n = str.length; i < 10; i++){ }`
   `function f(x: number, y: string): void { }`
 - Use a single declaration per variable statement (i.e. `use var x = 1; var y = 2;` over `var x = 1, y = 2;`).
-- `else` goes on a separate line from the closing curly brace.
+- `else` goes on the same line from the closing curly brace.